Come talk with faculty team leaders and staff to learn more about the Bass Connections projects that will start next

 In addition to project teams, Bass Connections in Global Health offers semester-long interdisciplinary courses.

 Receive individualized guidance on how to incorporate Bass Connections into your Duke experience.

 Check out students’ experiences in Global Health.

-The Duke Global Health Institute runs the Bass Connections in Global Health theme, which is led by Mary Story, Professor of Community and Family Medicine and Global Health, and Associate Director for Academic Programs.
+The Duke Global Health Institute runs the Bass Connections in Global Health theme.
+The theme is led by Mary Story, Professor of Community and Family Medicine and Global Health, and Associate Director for Academic Programs; and David Boyd, Hymowitz Professor of the Practice of Global Health.